Are you looking for books like Divergent?

 Right, so here they are.
 You probably thought you could never find another young adult tale containing a journey like the one Tris and Four went through, but the marketing departments at the Big Six are far too clever to let you suffer.

-Well, I am a little biased on this particular entry but I think you would be thrilled to read this.
+Well, I am a little biased on this particular entry but I think you would be thrilled to read Her Revolution.

 When a minor incident of insubordination at an exotic vacation city turns out to be the first tremors of a revolution, Castillia turns to its eleven-year old military prodigy Innocence and her loyal Guardians for help.